 Our ambition is to always do better.
 We really take into account what you have to say to us.
 We write your propositions and feedback down and look for relevant solutions that will suit everyone.

-Here is a list of the criticisms we often see and our solutions
+Here is a list of the criticisms we often see and our solutions.

 🛑 All our ingredients don’t come from local producers

-It’s true some of our ingredients, like our 100% organic olive oil, are foreign.
+It’s true some of our ingredients, like our 100% organic olive oil, are Spanish.
 We’re located in the south of France, in Provence, why not get our olive oil from somewhere closer to home ?

 Some producers would only be able to supply us with one massive delivery of olive oil in one go, but we don’t have enough space to stock those kind of quantities.